yourjelly/odoo/addons/wowl/doc/services/rpc.md

   - `data_message(string)`
   - `data_debug(string)` (this is the main debug information, with the call stack)

-  Another possibility is a network error.
-In that case, the error description is simply an object `{type: 'network'}`.
+  If it is a network error, then the error description is simply an object `{type: 'network'}`.

 ## Specialized behaviour for components

-The `rpc` service has a specialization to make using it with component safer.
+The `rpc` service has a specific optimization to make using it with component safer.
 It does two things:

 - if a component is destroyed at the moment an rpc is initiated, an error will